 The distinctive art pieces were created by Jason deCaires Taylor, the world’s leading underwater sculptor, and is Jason’s only underwater art museum in the Southern Hemisphere.

-MOUA is a keen reminder of the importance of reef conservation and was created to inspire and educate visitors about protecting the Great Barrier Reef alongside other reefs around the world.
+MOUA is a keen reminder of the importance of reef conservation.
+It was created to inspire and educate visitors about protecting the Great Barrier Reef and other reefs around the world.
 In fact, the artworks themselves actually support reef restoration due to the corals planted around them.

 The magical museum can be visited by snorkelers, first-time divers, and certified divers looking for cool things to do in Townsville.
 You’ll swim around the structures alongside the resident schools of fish and be amazed by the huge installations.
 The coral was recently planted, so it will only get more colourful as the years go by.